 Granite is an igneous rock that is formed underground by the cooling of magma.
 The stone is found in locations called quarries, where specialized cranes and high-capacity extractors are used to mine the granite from its natural locations.
 The pieces that are mined are called slabs, and are placed on trucks to be transported to fabricators to be sized and cut for residential and commercial use.
 Because granite is so durable and hard, the only material that is strong enough to cut through it is a diamond blade with water to ensure a clean cut through the granite without cracking or breaking it.
 Diamond pads are used to polish the stone, giving it a glossy appearance and bringing out the vibrancy of its colors.
-When PRO-TOPS receives slabs, they are polished only on one side and the edges are unfinished, so we cut and polish each stone to order before installing .
-It is fairly easy to alter the finish of the stone in case a customer wants a matte or leather finish.
-In addition, there are many edge profiles available with the most common being eased, beveled, and bullnose edges.
-For more information about how to choose an edge profile for your granite countertops, read about our 4 tips to help you select an edge profile for your countertops.

 TIP: if you plan to have more than one counter top fabricated for your kitchen or bathroom(s) and would like to have the same shading and markings on all your granite countertops, you may want to consider having them fabricated at the same time since there can be significant shading variations from one granite slab to the other.
-Talk to a PRO-TOPS representative today about your kitchen and bathroom remodeling so we can advise you on the best course of action for your project.
+Talk to PRO-TOPS today about your kitchen and bathroom remodeling project so we can advise you on the best course of action for your project.

 Granite slabs make for beautiful granite countertops as a finished product, but keep in mind that slabs can have spots or veins.
 Occasionally, when a light is shining on it, the surface might show dull spots that cannot be polished nor buffed.
 It’s simply the nature of the natural stone.